ecali/react-crypto-app/README.md

 I have a list of task to complete this projet

  - [ ] Deploy on firebase
- - [ ] Typing the response by coingecko
+ - [x] Typing the response by coingecko
  - [ ] FIX double call for strict mode
- - [ ] Add loader in home
+ - [x] Add loader in home
- - [ ] add possibility to choose the currency
+ - [ ] Add possibility to choose the currency

 ## Help